pingcap/docs/tiup/tiup-cluster-topology-reference.md

 - [global](#global): The cluster's global configuration.
 Some of the configuration items use the default values and you can configure them separately in each instance.
 - [monitored](#monitored): Configuration for monitoring services, namely, the blackbox_exporter and the `node_exporter`.
 On each machine, a `node_exporter` and a `blackbox_exporter` are deployed.
 - [server_configs](#server_configs): Components' global configuration.
 You can configure each component separately.
 If an instance has a configuration item with the same name, the instance's configuration item will take effect.
 - [pd_servers](#pd_servers): The configuration of the PD instance.
-This configuration specifies the machines on which the PD component is deployed.
+This configuration specifies the machines to which the PD component is deployed.
 - [tidb_servers](#tidb_servers): The configuration of the TiDB instance.
-This configuration specifies the machines on which the TiDB component is deployed.
+This configuration specifies the machines to which the TiDB component is deployed.
 - [tikv_servers](#tikv_servers): The configuration of the TiKV instance.
-This configuration specifies the machines on which the TiKV component is deployed.
+This configuration specifies the machines to which the TiKV component is deployed.
 - [tiflash_servers](#tiflash_servers): The configuration of the TiFlash instance.
-This configuration specifies the machines on which the TiFlash component is deployed.
+This configuration specifies the machines to which the TiFlash component is deployed.
 - [pump_servers](#pump_servers): The configuration of the Pump instance.
-This configuration specifies the machines on which the Pump component is deployed.
+This configuration specifies the machines to which the Pump component is deployed.
 - [drainer_servers](#drainer_servers): The configuration of the Drainer instance.
-This configuration specifies the machines on which the Drainer component is deployed.
+This configuration specifies the machines to which the Drainer component is deployed.
 - [cdc_servers](#cdc_servers): The configuration of the TiCDC instance.
-This configuration specifies the machines on which the TiCDC component is deployed.
+This configuration specifies the machines to which the TiCDC component is deployed.
 - [tispark_masters](#tispark_masters): The configuration of the TiSpark master instance.
-This configuration specifies the machines on which the TiSpark master component is deployed.
+This configuration specifies the machines to which the TiSpark master component is deployed.
 Only one node of TiSpark master can be deployed.
 - [tispark_workers](#tispark_workers): The configuration of the TiSpark worker instance.
-This configuration specifies the machines on which the TiSpark worker component is deployed.
+This configuration specifies the machines to which the TiSpark worker component is deployed.
-- [monitoring_servers](#monitoring_servers): Specifies the machines on which Prometheus is deployed.
+- [monitoring_servers](#monitoring_servers): Specifies the machines to which Prometheus is deployed.
 TiUP supports deploying multiple Prometheus instances but only the first instance is used.
 - [grafana_servers](#grafana_servers): The configuration of the Grafana instance.
-This configuration specifies the machines on which Grafana is deployed.
+This configuration specifies the machines to which Grafana is deployed.
 - [alertmanager_servers](#alertmanager_servers): The configuration of the Alertmanager instance.
-This configuration specifies the machines on which Alertmanager is deployed.
+This configuration specifies the machines to which Alertmanager is deployed.

 ### `global`